lunardao/dao/README.md

 If Sentinels reject a proposal, they are expected to share a report which include the motivation for this decision before the next community meeting after the event.
 The decision and content of the mentioned report will be included, discussed and evaluated in this meeting.

+The suggested time frame to be a multi-sig participant is two years.
+The transfer will happen when there is someone who can take over when the time is due and is not a rigid measurement.
+To rotate responsibilities to new Sentinels supports a level of diversity of thought in this important governance responsibility.

-As a part of the [roadmap](https://lunardao.net/roadmap.html) the squad will vote if to continue to have a multi-sig based treasury or move to a complete trustless setup.
+As a part of the [roadmap](https://lunardao.net/roadmap.html) the squad will vote if to continue to have a multi-sig based treasury or move to a complete trustless setup after the DAO launches.

 **Sentinel members**